 Social distancing: The practice of keeping extra space between two people -- 6 feet is the minimum recommended amount -- to prevent spreading the virus.
 Canceling large gatherings, working at home instead of in an office, and switching from in-person school to remote learning are also parts of social distancing.

 State of emergency: A declaration made by the governor of a state because a disaster is occurring or about to occur.
 Allows the governor to quickly direct funds to protect the public during a crisis.

-Swab test: A type of diagnostic test that involves taking sample from the back of your nasal cavity so it can be analyzed in a lab to see if it contains the virus.
+Swab test: A type of diagnostic test that involves taking samples from the back of your nasal cavity so it can be analyzed in a lab to see if it contains the virus.
 Also called a viral test.

-Trial: Short for clinical trial, this is when researchers study a medical test or treatment in a set group of people to make sure it’s safe and effective before giving it to the public.
+Trial: Short for a clinical trial, this is when researchers study a medical test or treatment in a set group of people to make sure it’s safe and effective before giving it to the public.

 Ventilator: A machine used to pump air into your lungs if they aren't working properly on their own.
 Someone who requires a ventilator will need to have a tube put into their windpipe (a process called intubation) so the ventilator can be connected to it.